 Advantage of Irregular Correction:

-Irregular Correction have great advantage and can give us huge profit if we manage to identify it as next wave always break previous high/low after completion of Irregular Correction.
-Means, market always break start point of wave (c) of irregular correction after its completion.
+Irregular Correction have great advantage and can give us huge profit if we manage to identify it as next wave after completion of Irregular Correction always break previous high/low with speed.
+Means, market always break start point of wave (c) of irregular correction after with speed its completion.

 Because of this Irregular Correction pattern only I predicted the crash of Aug 2015 a month in advance.
 I was not confirmed about whole pattern but predicted fall just because of “Irregular Correction” at bottom in downward trend.
 The main chart and link to that analysis report of 28 July 15 is given below.